DooubleTap/armour/INSTALL.md

 type: sqlite3 moose-unet.db

-Copy paste this(assuming your nickname is Seb and xusername is also Seb:
+Copy paste this(assuming your nickname is Alpha Your X Username is Beta: (Password does not matter, you will change it)

-> INSERT into users (user,xuser,level,pass) values('Seb','Seb',500,'foo');
+> INSERT into users (user,xuser,level,pass) values('Alpha','Beta',500,'hunter2');

 THEN make sure you telnet the eggdrop with NEW as your nickname.
 (This will create the first account)